collectiverealms/collectiverealms/ta.md

 They got along much better after that.
 Frippy was given a tour of the rest of Froogly’s cave, which consisted of a small spring that flowed out of a crevice in a wall deeper underground and a table made of roped together mushroom stems.
 Froogly explained that he found no use for his armor and weapons after a while, and so used the adventuring supplies in his pack and his wits to make basic items of survival.
 The knives were used to stir the food and delicately cut smaller mushrooms, while his enchanted greatsword was used to cut up larger mushrooms which grew nearby like a waist-high forest.
 His helmet was repurposed as a bowl, and the rest of his armor was fashioned into a holding case for his larger firewood stores, deeper in the caves.

 Everything had been put to use, and Frippy was amazed at all he had managed to do, especially without any help.
 He held the old man with chores and cooking, and Froogly was happier for it.
-He was quite old, and could not move as quickly as when he was young and strong.
+He was quite old and could not move as quickly as when he was young and strong.
 They talked much, and soon their mutual isolation became just another part of life.
-They told stories every night about their adventures on Earth, of course, and had a wonderful time of it..
+They told stories every night about their adventures on Earth, of course, and had a wonderful time of it.
 They did not ask each other how they ended up on the Moon; it no longer seemed to matter, and Frippy figured that it had probably happened unexpectedly to his new companion as well.

 Because the moon’s cycles were different than those of Earth’s, Frippy had to admit that telling time in the conventional sense was impossible.
 They had been together for what felt like months, though there was no way to tell.
 Frippy didn’t care.
 He was content in his isolation with Froogly.
 His old life became more and more detached from him as he went on, his robes fading and becoming ragged from walking in the fine sand every day, and his facial hair growing out unchecked.
 He still practiced his spells, though the more practical ones were used often.
 Soon, he had completely forgotten the incantations for most of his combat-inclined sorceries.
 He also began to question some of them.
 “What is a spell like magical resilience even for?” he asked aloud one day while flipping through his Spell Book.
 He did not know.